-The Art of Makeup is thrilled to welcome internationally known and best selling author and makeup and special effects artist, Todd Debreceni of Special Makeup Effects for Stage and Screen: Making and Applying Prosthetics.
-He is at The Art of Makeup now currently teaching the Prosthetic Design, Fabrication & Application portion of our Character & Special Effects program!
+The Art of Makeup is thrilled to welcome internationally known and best selling author and makeup and special effects artist Todd Debreceni of Special Makeup Effects for Stage and Screen, Making and Applying Prosthetics.
+He is at The Art of Makeup now currently teaching the Prosthetic Design, Fabrication & Application portion of our Character & Special FX program!
 Todd has worked and been an educator in film, television, and theatre makeup all over the world for more than 30 years, and his background in orthopedics and reconstructive plastic surgery have made his transition into prosthetic makeup creation a natural evolution.
 Todd specializes in the art of designing, sculpting, and applying prosthetics.
 He continues to teach college courses in cinematography, acting, sculpture, makeup design and visual effects in Denver, CO, which he has done for almost 20 years.
-This is between film projects, theater productions, and prosthetic design orders that he creates in his special effects lab.
+This is between film projects, theater productions and prosthetic design orders that he creates in his special effects lab.

-We asked Todd what he’s taken away from being an educator for so long and he said, “We’re never done learning, students continuously teach me new things every day.
-Often the process of troubleshooting mistakes leads to new discoveries.
+We asked Todd what he’s taken away from being an educator for so long and he said “We’re never done learning, students continuously teach me new things every day.
+Often the process of troubleshooting mistakes lead to new discoveries.
 Take Christien Tinsley for example, his innovation was a happy accident.
 He had a shipment of Pros Aide cream that froze upon shipment and left it utterly unusable but he realized he could pour it into molds and that was the creation of prosthetic transfers.”

-We’re so proud of our Character and Special Effects program led by Thomas Surprenant.
+We’re so proud of our Character and Special Effects Program led by Thomas Surprenant.
 The program is going on 3 years this winter with a waiting list of aspiring special effects makeup artists.
 Creating realistic characters for the big screen always takes a team of talented professionals in the industry and our certificate program is no different.
-We’ve sought out professionals from around the nation to increase our caliber of artistry education.
+We’ve flown sought out professionals from around the nation to increase our caliber of artistry education.
 In the early stages when we began to develop our special effects program, Thomas introduced his colleague Todd to our growing school.
-Todd flew out and helped us build our foam latex oven for the students to use in the effects lab to create the special effects prosthetic makeup appliances.
+Todd flew out and helped us build our foam latex oven for the students to use in the fx lab to create the special effects prosthetic makeup appliances.

 We’re so grateful to have his experience and mastery added to our program.
 The students are baking up some crazy creative prosthetics and molds for their final characters.
 Keep your eyes peeled for the Special Effects photo shoot happening on August 10th.
 In the meantime, we’ll be sharing the process on Instagram and Facebook as a sneak peek before the final projects are complete!